Labirintami/doc/docs/how_to_start.md

 slug: /
 ---

-RichText editor will make text editing quick and comfortable due to the inbuilt set of handy formatting tools.
+Test RichText editor will make text editing quick and comfortable due to the inbuilt set of handy formatting tools.
 Follow this comprehensive and easy-to-reproduce tutorial to create RichText editor on a page and start working with it.

  <img alt="DHTMLX RichText Classic Mode" src={require('./assets/classic_mode.png').default} />